exeter-creww/Rainfall_radar/README.md

 # Rainfall_radar

+Dev Branch that HG is currently working on...

 To extract data from Metoffice rainfall radar.
 Includes facility to extract rainfall statistics for a polygon of choice (e.g. a river catchment boundary)
 Instructions for use of Radar files from the Metoffice